barrucadu/memo.barrucadu.co.uk/memos/scheduling-problems.markdown

     optional.
 - **Out-of-hours support roles:**
   - *Primary on-call*, no special requirements.
-  - *Secondary on-call*, must have been primary on-call at least two times[^asym].
+  - *Secondary on-call*, must have been primary on-call at least three times[^asym].

 [^asym]: There's an asymmetry there: the primary in-hours needs to be